crosenbroas13/efile_tracking/README.md

   - `app/Home.py`: Landing page that introduces the dashboards and explains how to navigate them safely.
   - `app/qa_fileimport.py`: Main Streamlit view for browsing inventories, highlighting potential issues, and exporting a PDF summary.
   - `app/pages/01_Inventory_QA.py`: Thin wrapper that hosts the inventory QA view inside the multipage app.
 - `app/pages/02_Probe_QA.py`: Probe results viewer with charts and download buttons for the readiness metrics.
 - `app/pages/03_Probe_Run_Compare.py`: Side-by-side comparison page for two probe runs, highlighting shifts in totals and document-level readiness.
+- `app/pages/04_Probe_Document_Viewer.py`: Document preview page that lets reviewers pick a PDF from the latest probe run and view it safely in the browser.

 - **Core package (`src/` folder)**
   - `src/__init__.py`: Exposes the `InventoryRunner` and result dataclass for simple imports.